mackenziekbrooks/hist295-sp16-publichistory/assignments.md

 **Part 2: Activity and Documentation**

-Submit a 1-2 page summary of your engagement with the platform.
-Include URLs when applicable.
-How is this public history?
-Who holds the authority?

 Activities by topic:
 * Edit Wikipedia.
 The extent and type of your edit is up to you.
 * Select an ephemeral topic and gather URLs that you wish to preserve.